Malaika Arora: Early life and background

-She completed her secondary education from Swami Vivekanand School in Chembur.
-Her aunt, Grace Polycarp, was the principal of the school.
-She is also an alumnus of the Holy Cross High School Thane where she studied until ninth grade.
-She pursued her college education from Jai Hind College, Churchgate but did not complete it on account of professional engagements.
-She lived in Borla Society, Chembur opposite Basant Talkies before starting her modelling career.
+She completed her secondary education at Swami Vivekanand School in Chembur.
+She lived in Borla in Sindhi Society, Chembur before starting her modelling career.

 Career

-Arora was selected as one of the VJs when MTV India started its operations.
-She began working as an interviewer, hosted shows such as Club MTV, and later co-hosted with Cyrus Broacha the shows Love Line and Style Check.
-Malaika then entered the modelling world, appearing in many advertisements, for album songs like Bally Sagoo's "Gur Naalo Ishq Mitha" opposite Jas Arora and item numbers such as "Chaiyya Chaiyya" in the 1998 Bollywood film Dil Se...
+Arora was selected as a VJ for MTV India when its operations began.
+She worked as an interviewer, hosting shows such as Club MTV, and later co-hosting the shows Love Line and Style Check with Cyrus Broacha.
+Malaika then entered the modelling world, appearing in many advertisements, as well as album songs like Bally Sagoo's "Gur Naalo Ishq Mitha" opposite Jas Arora, and item numbers such as "Chaiyya Chaiyya" in the 1998 Bollywood film Dil Se...

 In 2010, she featured in the item song "Munni Badnaam Hui" in the film Dabangg, which was produced by her former husband Arbaaz Khan.
 On 12 March 2011, she helped set a world record with 1235 participants performing a choreographed dance to "Munni Badnaam" which she led.

 She was the Taiwan Excellence celebrity endorser in 2012.
-She endorsed Dabur's 30-plus.
+She endorsed Dabur's 30-Plus.
 She states that she never wanted to do acting.
 She performed live alongside Atif Aslam, Shaan and Bipasha Basu in a series of concerts at LG Arena in Birmingham and The O2 Arena in London.
 In 2014, she confirmed that she would make a cameo appearance in the Farah Khan-directed action comedy-drama film Happy New Year.

 Television

 Malaika appeared on the television show Nach Baliye as one of the three judges.
 The show was aired on STAR One in mid-2005.
-She continued as a judge in Nach Baliye 2 which started airing in the last quarter of 2006.
+She continued as a judge in Nach Baliye 2, which began airing in late 2006.
 In this show, she performed many item numbers as an example for the contestants.
 She appeared on the show Zara Nachke Dikha as a judge on STAR One.
 She was a judge on the show Jhalak Dikhhla Jaa in 2010.

 Malaika is on the judges panel in the show India's Got Talent.
-She was the judge and host of the MTV Supermodel of the Year in 2019 and a judge of India's Best Dancer in 2020.
+She was the judge and host of the MTV Supermodel of the Year in 2019, and a judge of India's Best Dancer in 2020.